Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Introduction

 \section{Introduction}

-In modern economies, the production of goods and services is organized along complex supply chains, with goods crossing borders multiple times before reaching final consumers.
-A natural question is whether the rise of such modes of production has affected economic volatility, as shocks can be absorbed at multiple nodes of the chain and diversified away.
-On the other hand, they could travel longer distances and snowball across firms and countries.
-This question has recently gained even more salience as governments try to understand the causes and consequences of the recent supply chain crisis and whether a policy response is necessary.
-Part of the policy discussion has considered reshoring and inventory management as options to shorten supply chains and reduce the propagation of shocks.\footnote{In June 2021, the Biden-Harris Administration instituted the \textit{Supply Chain Disruption Task Force} ``to provide a whole-of-government response to address near-term supply chain challenges to the economic recovery'', see \cite{whitehouse}.
+The globalization of production has fundamentally reshaped economic activity, with goods and services now traversing complex supply chains that span multiple countries before reaching final consumers.
+The rising interconnectedness raises critical questions about how economic shocks travel through these networks, thereby affecting economic volatility.
+In more complex and globalized value chains, shocks can be absorbed at multiple nodes and diversified away, thereby reducing overall volatility.
+On the other hand, shocks can travel longer distances and snowball across firms and countries.
+These questions recently gained salience as governments try to understand the causes and consequences of the recent supply chain crisis and whether a policy response is necessary.
+The policy discussion revolved around reshoring, multi-sourcing, and inventory management to shorten supply chains and reduce the propagation of shocks.\footnote{In June 2021, the Biden-Harris Administration instituted the \textit{Supply Chain Disruption Task Force} ``to provide a whole-of-government response to address near-term supply chain challenges to the economic recovery'', see \cite{whitehouse}.
 For the European context, see \cite{raza2021post}, a study commissioned by the International Trade Committee of the European Parliament considering reshoring options and the European Parliament resolution calling for ``smart reshoring [to] relocate industrial production in sectors of strategic importance for the Union'' and the creation of a program that ``helps make our supply chains more resilient and less dependent by reshoring, diversifying and strengthening them'', see \cite{euparl}.}